Kemallyson/rental/README.md

+# Rental Property Management
-<strong>Rental Property Management</strong> is an Odoo 9 module for managing rental property.
+An Odoo 9 module for managing *rental property*.